NilsKintscher/ALFA.jl/docs/src/examples/example_01.md

 f_jac =:(I-0.8*inv($S_jac)*$L) # construct an expression holding the CrystalOperators S and L. oc = ALFA.OperatorComposition(f_jac)

-surfacespectrum(oc, 40) # plot the absolute part of the spectrum using 40^2 points.
+plotspectrum(oc, 40) # plot the absolute part of the spectrum using 40^2 points.
 ```

 ### Definition of the two-grid error propagator